-It turns out that geometry by folding constructions is surprisingly strong.
-By folding we can trisect an angle and double the cube, two problems famously unsolvable via straightedge and compass constructions alone.
-The reasoning involved in doubling the cube by paper folding will be presented in more detail later in this article.
+and compass constructions alone.4 The reasoning involved in doubling the cube by paper folding will be presented in more detail later in this article (section 2).
 Folding points on lines or lines on lines are examples of basic folding operations.
 What should be considered as basic folding operation is, however, not obvious, and mathematicians have explored this in detail and (eventually) proved the generality of these folds (sections 4 and 5).
-This stands in contrast to the situation with axiomatic reasoning practices, where the permissible inferential actions are fixed at the outset - e.g. in Euclidean practice by the first three postulates.4
+This stands in contrast to the situation with axiomatic reasoning practices, where the permissible inferential actions are fixed at the outset - e.g. in Euclidean practice by the first three postulates.5

 There are other types of paper folding, which might point to other styles of reasoning.
-Origami comes to mind, in which three-dimensional objects are created; another type of paper folding is the folding in which cuts are made to create two-dimensional objects.5 Furthermore, one can generalize mathematical paper folding by allowing more than one fold to be made simultaneously.
+Origami comes to mind, in which three-dimensional objects are created;6 another type of paper folding is the folding in which cuts are made to create two-dimensional objects.7 Furthermore, one can generalize mathematical paper folding by allowing more than one fold to be made simultaneously.
 This defies the physical limitations of paper; it is impossible to fold two creases that meet on a sheet of paper simultaneously; see (Alperin and Lang 2009).
-In this article, we do not investigate the reasoning involved in the mathematical paper folding which folds and then opens the paper up again in the way described above and we will refer to it from now on as folding.
+In this article, we do not investigate the reasoning involved in the mathematics of these other types of paper folding.
+Our focus is exclusively on the reasoning of mathematical paper folding which folds and then opens the paper up again in the way described above and we will refer to it from now on as folding.